MohammadrezaFarahmand/Shopping-store/README.md

 Launches the
 See the section about [running tests](htts:/faogiu.irrt-apdo/ng-ttfo oeinforat Builds the app for production
-It correctly bundles React in production md ndoptiihebl ore st erra The build is minified and the filenames include t
+It correctly bundles React in production md ndoptiihebl ore st err The build is minified and the filenames include t
 Your app is ready
 See the section about [deployment](https://facebookgitub.io/creat-ractapp/docs/deloyment) for more information.